lilareliga/CodersCamp2020.Project.HTML-CSS.BusinessCard/README.md

 The site underwent cross-browser testing on Chrome 87, IE 11, Edge 87, Firefox 84, Slimjet 28, and Opera LVL2 core v.72.
+It was also checked with Web Developer Checklist.